giuliadnt/emo_tweepy/README.md

 # emo_tweepy
-Get tweets using emoji as keywords
+Get tweets using emoji as keywords.

 Implemented with tweepy

 TODO: